 Flexibility in the day-to-day selection of securities to be purchased in a jurisdiction is conducive to preserving market liquidity.
 The Eurosystem actively incorporates the offers from a broad range of counterparties in the daily bond selection.
 In addition, significant efforts are undertaken to avoid buying securities that are scarce, as measured by metrics such as relative value indicators, pricing in the repo market and trading volumes.

-Q2.1.5 Will the coordination of purchases change after the restart of net purchases?
-How do you coordinate the purchases between the NCBs?
+Q3.1.5 How do you coordinate the purchases between the NCBs?

 PSPP purchases are conducted by the entire Eurosystem and the ECB continues to coordinate all asset purchases within the Eurosystem.
 Net purchases and reinvestments are coordinated in a similar way to purchases under previous phases of the APP.